Shrubs and perennials

 For free sustainable landscape design plans, visit The New California Landscape.

-The resources and links below will help in choosing, planting, and maintaining the best possible plants for your SUSTAINABLE gardens and landscapes.
+The resources and links below will help you choose, plant, and maintain the best plants for your SUSTAINABLE gardens and landscapes.
 Several of the book resources contain lists of plants for specific categories like hedges, shade plants, or plants with colored foliage.

 - Sunset Western Garden Book